Rob Elliot: Gateshead

 Following the departure of manager Mike Williamson to Milton Keynes Dons, Elliot was appointed caretaker manager of Gateshead in October 2023.
 After leading Gateshead to a 6th place finish in the National League, Gateshead were barred from competing in the play-offs after failing to secure a "10-year security of tenure" of their stadium.
 He also led Gateshead to the 2024 FA Trophy final, defeating Solihull Moors on penalties to lift the trophy for the first time in the club's history.

 On 20 June 2024, Elliot was appointed Gateshead manager on a permanent basis.
 Following an unbeaten start to the season, he was named National League Manager of the Month for August 2024.

 Crawley Town

 On 1 October 2024, Elliot was named as manager of Crawley Town on a two-and-a-half-year contract.
 However, after a disastrous spell which left the club 12 points adrift of safety, he was sacked by the club on 19 March 2025.

+Gateshead

+In early January 2026, with the club bottom of the National League, Elliot took over as the new manager of Gateshead.
+Despite the club being 11 points from safety in mid-February, Elliot managed to turn around Gateshead's poor run of form and had them out of the relegation zone in March.
+On 11 April 2026, Gateshead's 1–0 away win against Aldershot Town meant the club had avoided relegation with two games to go.
+After the game, Elliot told the local press: "The mentality of the team is amazing.
+Even after today, they've come off the pitch disappointed that they haven't played as well as they felt they should and that speaks volumes.
+Getting over the line is huge, to get it done with two games to play is outstanding and the lads deserve to breathe and look forward to next year."
+It was described by Daniel Storey in The i Paper as "the greatest escape in English football history".
+On 27 May 2026, Elliot left the club after budgets for the upcoming season could not be agreed upon.

+Carlisle United

+On 28 May 2026, Elliot was appointed head coach of National League club Carlisle United.